gitgitaway/MMM-MyTeams-Clock/README.md

 # MMM-MyTeams-Clock

 A MagicMirror² module that overlays a customizable analog clock on top of a football club crest.
 Works best with circular crests but can cope with non-circular / non-square crest images by masking them in a circular container while rendering the clock precisely centered on top.
-Some user tweaking of the config offsets may be required to align the clock face on irregular shaped crests or if you want the clockface inside the crest rather than aligned yo the circular crst circumfrance.
+Some user tweaking of the config offsets may be required to align the clock face on irregular shaped crests or if you want the clockface inside the crest rather than aligned to the circular crest circumfrance.

 ## Features
 - **Crest rendered as a perfect circle**: Background-image masked to circle (no distortion)